 One of the most difficult things for me is taking breaks.
 When I am working on mosaics in the studio, I have years of habits that are so a part of me that I don’t even notice them, both physical and mental.
 I often feel a need to finish something once I’ve started it, even if my body hurts or has tensed up.
 I also have a belief, that is slowly being altered, that once I have tension in my body there’s no way to let go of it and I need to forge ahead.
 Through my Alexander Lessons I am learning that I can let go of tensions, if I offer my body the opportunity.

 I’ve been adding Constructive Rest to my day, after a stretch in the studio or at the computer, and especially after grouting.
 I lay down on the bedroom floor and rest my legs up on the bed.
 This lets my lower back release completely.
 I put a book under my head that helps release my neck, neither scrunched upward or downward.
 Imogen has a photo on her blog of this version, which is a possibility if your back is troubling you.
-She has a guiding audio at Stress Reliever: The Alexander Technique Practice of Lying Down, which you can listen to.

 More images on my Pinterest Board Alexander Technique and Ease in the Art Studio.